uwescience/DSSG2023-Groundwater/notebooks-and-markdowns/02-Data You Need for Groundwater Analysis.md

 - Drilling monitoring wells can be time consuming and costly across large areas[^2].

 Scientists have responded to these constraints by turning to space.
 More specifically, they use the Gravity Recovery and Climate Experiment (GRACE) and the Gravity Recovery and Climate Experiment Follow-On (GRACE-FO) data collected by NASA.
 These datasets track changes in terrestrial water storage around the globe, encompassing water found in lakes, rivers, soil, snowpack, and underground aquifers.
+By combining GRACE with other datasets that provide measurements on soil moisture, snowpack, and surface water, we can create estimates of groundwater anamolies.

 ## The Formula and Datasets

-The formula to derive groundwater measurement using GRACE data is as follows:
+The formula to derive groundwater measurement using GRACE data and other datasets is as follows:

 $$
 \Delta Groundwater = \Delta Terrestrial Water Storage - \Delta SoilMoisture - \Delta Snow Water Equivalent - \Delta Surface Water